How to Create and Sell Digital Planners Online

 Before flooding the market with new PLR low content books and planners, it’s best to stick to the basics.
 The most popular digital planners have cohesive and consistent branding.
 What does that mean?
 Simply put, a cohesive brand is one that looks the same as far as layouts, fonts, and colors are concerned.
 Consistent brands have one or two standout design elements that set them apart from the competition.

 When creating a new printable, decide in advance if you’re going for an eclectic, luxurious, flowery, urban, or funky vibe and choose a color palette that reflects those feelings.
 While this doesn’t mean you’ll use the same colors ever time, it does require a certain degree of consistency.
+Example: Creating a flowers themed PLR calendar pack to sell on Etsy.

 The point I’m trying to make is that, unlike a physical planner someone buys in hopes that it will meet ALL their needs, digital planners are much less expensive.
 These are an easy, fast purchase that won’t weigh down your handbag (or lighten your wallet!)